commsor/titanoboa/README.md

 * potentially **cyclic** workflow graphs
 * **splitter** and **aggregator** (aka map/reduce) patterns which allow for processing of larger data sets
 * fully **transactional** nature that assures that all steps are executed even in case of a failover
+* full **extensibility** and ability to rapidly develop and deploy new workflows during runtime

 In addition to this titanoboa also strives to honor **immutability and functional programming principles**.
 This enables it to be fully **distributed** and to be **highly available** with no central master server or database.
 This also helps lift performance limitations and thus titanoboa can be suitable for not only batch processing, but also for performance critical workflows.